samitkapoor/isitaword/README.md

+# isitaword

-A Flutter package that validates if the combination of letters form a word or not!<br><br>
+A Flutter package that validates if the combination of letters forms a word or not!<br><br>

 <img width=350 src="https://github.com/samitkapoor/isitaword/blob/master/example/assets/preview.gif" />